 The old school aficionados generally frown upon the current scene.
-Nonetheless, the youngsters who constitute the target audience, are in love with it and that is a major achievement for the artists.
-There is also a noteworthy vibrant mini-revival spearheaded by outfits such as Qaylodhaan, Aar Maanta, Sahra Halgan, Waayaha cusub, Waaberi Puntland, Goodir, Kooxda Sosca, Shego Band, Walinja... as well as world citizens like Saba and Tanya Norwegian whose take on Somali music is highly respected.
+Nonetheless, the youngsters who constitute the target demographic are in love with it and that is a major achievement for the artists.
+There is also a noteworthy vibrant mini-revival spearheaded by outfits such as Qaylodhaan, Aar Maanta, Sahra Halgan, Waayaha cusub, Waaberi Puntland, Kooxda Goodir, Shego Band, Walinja, Xiddigaha Geeska, Kooxda Sosca ... as well as world citizens like Saba and Tanya Norwegian whose take on Somali music is highly respected.
 They've the potential of leaving an indelible mark on Somali music.
 Hopefully in the same calibre as their predecessors musically, and a part of heir lyricism is already reminiscent of former masters as they're avidly absorbing the old legacies.

 PS.
 For the Brazilian commenter who is interested in Somalis singing in English: